brettb/cere-vision-search/Readme.md

 ## Prerequisites

 -   **Python 3.10+**: Ensure Python is installed on your system.
 -   **Ollama**: You have a choice to install with pip via the requirements.txt, install locally with a binary downloaded from the [Ollama website](https://ollama.com/download) or as a Docker container.
-I will also host a copy on my laptop that will be available when I am.

 -   **ChromaDB**: ChromaDB will be installed as a Python package via pip or you can install with Docker.

 ## Installation

 1. **Clone the repository:**
     ```bash
     https://github.com/brettb/cere-vision-search.git
     cd